Police Appeal for Information

-Anyone with information is asked to call Force CID in Harborne on 101 or the independent charity Crimestoppers anonymously on 0800 555 111.
+Anyone with information, or suspects who may have been involved, is urged to call DC Read at Force CID in Harborne on the 101 police number.
+Alternatively they can call the independent charity Crimestoppers anonymously on 0800 555111.